neilrhalliday/STOS-Basic-VS-Code-Extension/README.md

 # STOS Basic Language Support
 Syntax support for the STOS Basic language from the Atari ST, along with popular extensions such as Misty, Missing Link and Ninja Tracker.
+Although this extension can be run independantly, you can enjoy an enhanced experience by also installing RScript.
 ## Features
 - Syntax highlighting
 - Autocompletion
 - Command hints
 - STOS colour theme

+## Future release
+- Syntax checking
+- Snippets
+- RScript integration
+- Emulator integration

 ## STOS: The Game Creator
 ![Sample](./images/STOS.jpg)